scenarioo/scenarioo/docs/setup/Publish-Documentation-Data.md

 ## B) HTTP POST request

-Since version 2.1.0 of the scenarioo viewewr web application we also allow adding new documentation data using a HTTP POST request to a REST endpoint.
+Since version 2.1.0 of the Scenarioo viewer web application we also allow adding new documentation data using a HTTP POST request to a REST endpoint.
 This is only possible as an authenticated user that has the role `scenarioo-build-publisher`.

 > We strongly recommend to use HTTPS for this in order to safely transmit the authentication information.